Colin Cowherd Believes LeBron James Will Sign With One Of These Two Teams

 While it doesn’t seem like there is an ideal fit out there for the 33-year-old star, it’s hard to see him staying with a Cavs team that has fallen off since the trade of Kyrie Irving.

-If James desires more NBA titles then Houston or Philadelphia probably would be his best bet, but don’t sleep on the Lakers.
+If James desires more NBA titles, then Houston or Philadelphia probably would be his best bet, but don’t sleep on the Lakers.
 LA has a glut of young talent and space for two max contracts this offseason, meaning the possibilities for them nearly are endless.

 Thumbnail photo via David Butler II/USA TODAY Sports Images